 - the DBS issued a new disclosure certificate to the applicant more than 28 days ago and the applicant has failed to present this to their employer or volunteering organisation.

-It is important to stress that employers must not ask applicants to request a reprint of their DBS disclosure certificate in order to provide them with a copy.
+It is important to stress that employers must not ask applicants to request a reprint of their disclosure certificate in order to provide them with a copy.
 In such cases, the DBS have a right to decline any such requests.

 Changes to legislation and policy impacting on current practice under the DBS regime